-In this sense, measurements oversights can raise legitimate concerns about the replicability of research findings because measurement directly contributes to the (in)validity of the findings (Flake & Fried, 2020; Lilienfeld & Strother, 2020).
+In this sense, measurement oversight can raise legitimate concerns about the replicability of research findings because measurement directly contributes to the (in)validity of the findings (Flake & Fried, 2020; Lilienfeld & Strother, 2020).
 To better identify how these oversights manifest themselves in the research process, we should pay more attention to decisions that researchers make that potentially compromise the validity of the measures used in their studies, a phenomenon known as “questionable measurement practices” (Flake & Fried, 2020).
 Furthermore, the lack of evidence for measurement validity contributes to the difficulty of reaching a consensus on the best way to measure a construct.
 In the long run, this is a major obstacle to the establishment of cumulative psychological science (Elson et al., 2023).
 Given these circumstances, it is critical to provide applied psychological researchers with a set of tools and practical steps to help them assess measurement validity so that they can improve their measurement practices, and thus, the credibility of their findings.

 The purpose of this article is to provide a brief introduction to the Graded Response Model (GRM), a family of item response models specifically designed to assess the measurement precision of a polytomous (Likert-style) scale.
-We begin this paper by briefly explaining the basics of Item Response Theory (IRT), the theoretical foundation of GRM, and contrasting its differences with the widely known Classical True Score Theory (CTT).
+We begin this paper by briefly explaining the basics of Item Response Theory (IRT), and contrasting its differences with the widely known Classical True Score Theory (CTT).
 In this paper, we aim to keep our tutorial concise, so we do not cover all IRT concepts in detail.
 Interested readers are referred to available didactic texts on IRT, such as Embretson and Reise (2000) for the introductory level, and Baker and Seock-Ho (2017) and de Ayala (2022) for a more technical and comprehensive overview.

-Further, we briefly explain what GRM is and how a GRM model is specified.
+Further, we briefly explain what GRM is and how it is specified.
 In this part, we highlight how model and item parameters are specified and interpreted as well as visualizations (i.e., plots) derived from a GRM analysis.
 We also introduce three key assumptions underlying a GRM and how to test these assumptions.
 We then provide an illustrative example of testing measurement precision using GRM, and in this part, we show how to practically implement GRM analysis and interpret its results.
 We complement the illustrative example with code in the open-source programming language R (R Core Team, 2023) so that the readers can implement and reproduce the example presented in this paper.
 Readers with some experience in R and RStudio can easily follow this tutorial, but for those who are not yet familiar with R, we refer them to excellent, easy-to-follow materials developed by Navarro (2018).
 At last, we present some concluding remarks to encourage researchers to implement a GRM analysis as a part of their routine.

 A Brief Overview of Item Response Theory